ruheni/knucklebones/README.md

 [Here](https://www.youtube.com/watch?v=y4PfvZiEs5E) you can find a video demo of the game.

+It can be played by two users on the same device.

 ## Stack

 To develop the app I used the [T3 Stack](https://create.t3.gg/), bootstrapped with `create-t3-app`.